On $q$-deformed Farey sum and a homological interpretation of $q$-deformed real quadratic irrational numbers: Relationship to -Calabi–Yau category associated to the quiver

 If $\alpha$ is the Farey sum of $\beta$ and $\gamma$ defined by \eqref{BETA} and \eqref{GAMMA}, then by appling the above transformation to $\beta$ and $\gamma$, it follows that

 and

-Note that $\mathrm{occ}_q(P_2,X_{\alpha})$ is not the numerator of the right $q$-deformed rational number, and $\mathrm{occ}_q(P_1,X_{\alpha})$ is not the denominator of the right $q$-deformed rational number.
-However, by the definition of $\tau$-Harder-Narasimhan multiplicity vector \cite[Definition B.2]{BBL}, we can prove the following proposition by induction for the number of $\sigma_2$'s.
+Note that $\mathrm{occ}_q(P_2,X_{\alpha})$ and $\mathrm{occ}_q(P_1,X_{\alpha})$ are not the numerator and denominator of the right $q$-deformed rational number, respectively.
+In fact, they diﬀer by some power of $q$ (c.f. \cite[The proof of Theorems 4.7 and 4.8]{BBL}).
+Hence, we first determine the power of $q$ as follows.